gabrymn/gabrymn/README.md

 <p align="center"><strong> I am Gabriele, a Computer Science student </strong></p>

 <br/>
 Throughout my experience in this field, I've acquired the fundamentals of software design and implementation.
-This has equipped me to swiftly grasp new technologies, allowing me to bring new ideas to fruition.
-I firmly believe in the power of continuous learning and am always eager to expand my knowledge horizons
+This has equipped me to swiftly grasp new technologies, allowing me to bring new ideas to fruition. <!--I firmly believe in the power of continuous learning and am always eager to expand my knowledge horizons-->

 <br /><br />
 <img  src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif">